-- Center the title at the top of the page at the end of your document (though you may include appendices after it if you have a long report). - The title is not "Works Cited" (as in MLA) nor "Bibliography"; a bibliography is a list of sources not tied to another document, such as the annotated bibliography discussed in §3.3 above. - Listing order: Alphabetically (unnumbered) by first author surname - If a corporate author (company name or institution) is used instead of a personal name and it starts with "The," alphabetize by the next word in the title (i.e., include "The" in the author position, but disregard it when alphabetizing). - If neither a personal nor corporate author is identified, alphabetize by the first letter in the source title moved into the author position. - Spacing: Single-space within each bibliographical entry, double between them - "Double between" here means adding a blank line between each bibliographical entry, as seen in the References section at the end of each section in this textbook. - You may see some institutions, publishers, and employers vary this with all bibliographical entries being double spaced; just follow whatever style guide pertains to your situation and ask whoever's assessing your work if unsure.

-- Hanging indentation: The left edge of the first line of each bibliographical entry is flush to the left margin and each subsequent line of the same reference is tabbed in by a half centimeter or so. - To do this: - 1.
+- Center the title at the top of the page at the end of your document (though you may include appendices after it if you have a long report). - The title is not "Works Cited" (as in MLA) nor "Bibliography"; a bibliography is a list of sources not tied to another document, such as the annotated bibliography discussed in §3.3 above. - Listing order: Alphabetically (unnumbered) by first author surname - If a corporate author (company name or institution) is used instead of a personal name and it starts with "The," alphabetize by the next word in the title (i.e., include "The" in the author position, but disregard it when alphabetizing). - If neither a personal nor corporate author is identified, alphabetize by the first letter in the source title moved into the author position. - Spacing: Single-space within each bibliographical entry, double between them - "Double between" here means adding a blank line between each bibliographical entry, as seen in the References section at the end of each section in this textbook. - You may see some institutions, publishers, and employers vary this with all bibliographical entries being double spaced; just follow whatever style guide pertains to your situation and ask whoever's assessing your work if unsure. - Hanging indentation: The left edge of the first line of each bibliographical entry is flush to the left margin and each subsequent line of the same reference is tabbed in by a half centimeter or so. - To do this: - 1.
 Highlight all bibliographical entries (click and drag your cursor from the top left to the bottom right of your list) - 2.
 Make the ruler visible in your word processor (e.g., in MS Word, go to the View menu and check the "Ruler" box). - 3.
 Move the bottom triangle of the tab half a centimeter to the right; this requires surgically pinpointing the cursor tip on the bottom triangle (in the left tab that looks like an hourglass with the top triangle's apex pointing down, a bottom triangle with the apex pointing up, and a rectangular base below that) and dragging it to the right so that it detaches from the top triangle and base.

-Figure 3.5.2: Tabbing a References list by making the left-margin tab visible, clicking on the bottom triangle, and dragging it a half-centimeter to the right Examine the bibliographical entries below and throughout this textbook for examples of the variations discussed throughout.
+Figure 3.5.2: Tabbing a References list by making the left-margin tab visible, clicking on the bottom triangle, and dragging it a half-centimeter to the right

+Examine the bibliographical entries below and throughout this textbook for examples of the variations discussed throughout.

 American Psychological Association (APA).
-(2018).
-The Basics of APA style: Tutorial.
-Learning APA Style.
-Retrieved from http://www.apastyle.org/learn/index.aspx
+(2020).
+Introducing the Basics of Seventh Edition APA Style tutorial. https://apastyle.apa.org/blog/basics-7e-tutorial

 APA.
-(2009).
-Publication manual of the American Psychological Association (6th ed.).
-Washington, DC: American Psychological Association.
+(2020).
+Publication manual of the American Psychological Association (7th ed.).
+American Psychological Association.